warpdragon/MC-Raspberry/README.md

 Vanilla minecraft rooves are very frustrating to build.
 They require tedious placement of stairs and slabs and can result in player death and are an insane investment of materials

+Multiblock building components would be a nice solution.
+2, 3, 4, 5, and 6 block-long stairs/slabs would make long rooves much easier to build/destroy

 #### Vehicles

 Currently, minecarts, mobs, and boats are the only means of transportation aside from walking.
 We propose the addition of several new forms of transportation.
 Created in a vanilla crafting bench, these can be placed in the world identically to vanilla boats.
 They can be mounted identically to vanilla boats.